 Popular Types of Daisies

 If you can't decide on the daisy (Bellis perennis) cultivar for your garden, a little information about the four most popular ones may help you decide.
-Any of these of these flowers will make a wonderful addition for your flower garden, especially an old-fashioned, cottage style garden.
+Any of these of these flowers will make a wonderful addition to your flower garden.

-- Shasta daisy - The perennial Shasta daisy (Leucanthemum x superbum) is found growing wild in pastures and along the highway.
+When you think about daisies, it's probably the Shasta daisy that comes to mind.
+It's the quintessential yellow and white daisy.
+The perennial Shasta daisy (Leucanthemum x superbum) is found growing wild in pastures and along the highway.
 It is a larger daisy and produces more blooms.
 This is a great daisy to add to your cottage garden since it has a frilly bloom.

-- Gerbera daisy -Gerbera daisy (Gerbera jamesonii) has a large bloom and comes in vivid colors.
+These vivid flowers are the show ponies of the daisy world with their bright colors and huge blooms.
 This daisy is a native South African perennial and thrives in warmer climates.
-The Gerbera daisy is a stunningly dramatic addition to a flower garden.
+The Gerbera daisy (Gerbera jamesonii) is a stunningly dramatic addition to a flower garden.

-- Painted daisies -Painted daisy (Tanacetum coccineum) bloom in early summer.
+With its vivid splashes of color, it's easy to see how the painted daisy gets its name.
+Painted daisies (Tanacetum coccineum) bloom in early summer, so they're often not available in time for April birthdays, which is a total bummer given how pretty they are.
 You may prolong the blooming period into the fall if you keep the faded blooms dead-headed to encourage continued blooming.

 - White - gratitude, innocence